amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 In this lab, we will fix the specific `Kernel vulnerable to man-in-the-middle via payload injection (CVE-2016-5696)` on your client VMs without causing downtime.

-STEPS:
+####STEPS:

-1. From your Satellite 6.3 UI, click on Red Hat Insights → Inventory.
+1. From your Satellite 6.4 UI, click on Insights → Inventory.

 ![](images/image69.png)